danielgatis/rembg/README.md

 #### How to train your own model

-If You nedd more fine tunned models try this: https://github.com/danielgatis/rembg/issues/193#issuecomment-1055534289
+If You need more fine tunned models try this: https://github.com/danielgatis/rembg/issues/193#issuecomment-1055534289

 ### Advance usage